-Piano service centers around tuning regularly is the most important aspect to keeping your piano sounding great.
-You should get your piano tuned at least once a year: most manufacturers recommend tuning twice a year.
-Regular tuning helps mitigate the risk of physical damage to the piano including strings breaking and the soundboard losing its shape.
+Piano service centers around tuning your piano regularly and is THE most important aspect to keeping your piano sounding great.
+You should get your piano tuned at LEAST once a year: most manufacturers recommend tuning twice a year.
+Regular tuning helps maintain stability, mitigate the risk of physical damage to the piano including strings breaking, and the soundboard losing its shape.
 Plus, you need to stop using “the piano is out of tune” as an excuse for those wrong notes!

 Repair and Regulation